Malcolm McCulloch

 Advisory Board

-Our Advisory Board oversees the work of the programme, and comprises the following members: Amory Lovins (Co-founder and Chairman Emeritus, Rocky Mountain Institute), Brian Motherway (Head of the Energy Efficiency Division, International Energy Agency), Damilola Ogunbiyi (CEO, Sustainable Energy for All), Dan Hamza-Goodacre (Executive director, Kigali Cooling Efficiency Program), Iain Campbell (Senior Fellow, Rocky Mountain Institute), Paul Glasziou (Director of the Institute for Evidence-Based Healthcare, Bond University), Tina BirmpilI (Executive Secretary, United Nation Environment Programme Ozone Secretariat), Sam Bickersteth (CEO, Opportunity International, and panel chair).
+Our Advisory Board oversees the work of the programme, and has comprised of the following members: Amory Lovins (Co-founder and Chairman Emeritus, Rocky Mountain Institute), Brian Motherway (Head of the Energy Efficiency Division, International Energy Agency), Damilola Ogunbiyi (CEO, Sustainable Energy for All), Dan Hamza-Goodacre (Executive director, Kigali Cooling Efficiency Program), Iain Campbell (Senior Fellow, Rocky Mountain Institute), Paul Glasziou (Director of the Institute for Evidence-Based Healthcare, Bond University), Tina BirmpilI (Executive Secretary, United Nation Environment Programme Ozone Secretariat), Sam Bickersteth (CEO, Opportunity International, and panel chair).

 Growing international demand for cooling is set to drive one of the most substantial increases in greenhouse gas emissions in history – but the risks and benefits of sustainable cooling remain a global blind spot, according to research.